w3f/polkadot-wiki/docs/general/ambassadors.md

 ---
 id: ambassadors
-title: Polkadot Ambassador Programme
+title: Polkadot Ambassador Program
 sidebar_label: Polkadot Ambassadors
 description: The Polkadot's Ambassador Program and How you can Participate in It.
 keywords: [ambassadors, contribute, contributions, program]
 slug: ../ambassadors
 ---

-The Polkadot Ambassador Programme is an initiative ran by Web3 Foundation to support potential contributors to the Polkadot community and ecosystem.
+The Polkadot Ambassador Program is an initiative ran by Web3 Foundation to support potential contributors to the Polkadot community and ecosystem.

 ## How it works